johnhayn-es/johnhayn-es/index.md

 image: '../assets/images/john.png'
 ---

-I am a senior designer at [Entertainment Partners][1], leading the design team and acting as principal designer on the Production Portal.
+I am a Senior Designer at [Entertainment Partners][1], leading the design team and acting as principal designer on the Production Portal.

 {% assign reversed_posts = site.posts %}{% for post in reversed_posts | limit:1 %}{% if post.categories contains "blog" %}I sometimes write about work.
 Most recently, I have written about <a href="{{ post.url }}">{{post.title | downcase}}</a>.{% endif %}{% endfor %}